Travel Bargain destination

 the Hollywood landmark is a watering hole for Hollywood’s young

 hipsters and hopefuls who come hang at the two bars (a new section was

 added a couple of years ago) and sample the neuvo asian cuisine.

 West Hollywood, CA.

-hip bars last about 18 months before they grow cold and go under, Jones
+hot, hip bars last about 18 months before they grow cold and go under,

-15 years.
-A former notorious West Hollywood gay bath in the 70's, the
+almost 15 years.
+A former notorious West Hollywood gay bath in the

 space became an immediate hit on the celebrity hungry L.A. bar scene.

-it has remained a lasting staple of the young industry crowd, where stars
+Hollywood, it has remained a lasting staple of the young industry

 can still be found in its concealing dark interior out on the “down